hotsh/rstat.us/README.md

 For coffee-script installation, [check the docs][coffee-install].

-You may also need the java runtime for asset compression, which is handled by jammit using yui compressor and closure compiler.
+You may also need the java runtime for asset compression, which is handled by Sprockets.
 Installing a JDK, such as [OpenJDK][openjdk] should do the trick.

 [node]: http://nodejs.org